Dr. Lord, DVM

 “Until one has loved an animal, a part of one’s soul remains un-awakened.” ~Anatole Franc

-In her free time she enjoys riding dirt bike, hunting and fishing at her family farm in Lancaster, MN.
-She owns a small, mixed breed dog “Penny”, a corn snake “Percy”, and two cats “Roxi” and “Cici”.
+In her free time she enjoys riding dirt bike, hunting, and fishing at her family farm in Lancaster, MN.
+She owns a small, mixed breed dog “Penny”, a corn snake “Percy”, two cats “Roxi” and “Cici”, and has a very expressive African Grey Parrot “Charlie”.

 Heidi, Office Manager